 For both of these apps, customers can choose from a few different price-point options depending on their needs: individual cars for groups of one to seven people, ride-shares for one to two people per party that are split between two or more groups, deluxe SUVs when more room is required, and city taxi call services through the app.

-For both of these rideshare services, standard fares don't apply.
+Standard fares don't apply with Lyft and Uber.
 Instead, riders get a quote for the potential cost of the ride, depending on the service selected, which factors in the duration of the trip and the distance traveled as well as local demand for rides at the time of booking.
 These ride requests and their payments are all handled through the Uber and Lyft apps on your smartphone, which can be split between party members in the car.

 If you would rather not rely on other drivers to get you from point A to point B, you might consider the car-sharing company Zipcar, which is headquartered in Boston and found everywhere around town.